-How to turn iA Writer in a Read Later app with iPad Shortcuts
+How to turn iA Writer into a Read Later app with iPad Shortcuts

 For years Pocket had been my go to app for saving articles.
 Both for later reading and as my personal archive.
 But in the past months I found myself liking it less.
 I missed the feature for searching through full text, it would be the only reason for upgrading to premium (€ 4,99 per month), and not all content is rendered to the reader format with which you are at the mercy of bad design of many websites for reading content.
 Evernote tried to fill that gap for me and although I think it is a good app, I somehow find myself not using it.
 So I started searching for another solution and ended up with an unusual suspect: iA Writer.
 The app that I also use for writing this post.

 iA Writer has been my go to writing app for years, both on macOS, Windows, iPad and iPhone.
 I use it for UX writing, blogs and white papers.
 It is easy to use and just works.
 As being one of my favorite apps I wondered if I could use it for other purposes, especially since I have been playing more in the iPad Shortcuts app lately.
 Spoiler alert: the Shortcut exceeded my expectations and is now replacing both Pocket and the Evernote web clipper.